Activities

 What are activities?

-Alloy is much more than a simple inventory system!
-Your assets will require a mixture of scheduled and reactive maintenance to keep them performing optimally throughout their lifespan.
+CausewayOne Asset Management is much more than a simple inventory system!
+Your assets require a mixture of scheduled and reactive maintenance to keep them performing optimally and extend their lifespan.
+This application can help you to plan and perform that maintenance.
+Using activities, you can respond to events, record observations and allocate work to teams or individuals.

 -